abinit/abinit/doc/tutorial/eph4isotc.md

 the sum over the electron wavevector $\kk$ runs over the full BZ, $\ee_F$ is the Fermi level and $g_{mn\nu}(\kk, \qq)$ are the e-ph matrix elements discussed in the [EPH introduction](eph_intro).
-For a given phonon wavevector $\qq$, the double delta restricts the BZ integration to transitions between $\kk$ and $\kq$ electron states on the Fermi surface (FS).
+For a given phonon wavevector $\qq$, the double delta restricts the BZ integration to transitions between $\kk$ and $\kq$ electronic states on the Fermi surface (FS).
-Converging the double-delta integral therefore requires very dense $\kk$-meshes in order to have enough states around the FS.
+Converging the double-delta integral therefore requires very dense $\kk$-meshes to sample enough states around the FS.
-The convergence rate is much slower that the one required by the electron DOS at $\ee_F$:
+The convergence rate is indeed much slower that the one required by the electron DOS at $\ee_F$:

 $$
 g(\ee_F) = \sum_{n\kk} \delta(\ee_F - \ee_{n\kk})